Thebucket-ops/Hackclub/README.md

 This hackapd uses QMK firmware:
 * the rotary encoder changes volume. press to mute
 * the other 11 keys currently act as macros (thought i plan on implementing VIA to dynamically change them)
+* I plan to set the oled as an audio visualizer once i get my hands on it.

 ## BOM